iampato/Taking-breaks/README.md

 1. the first one the user can change the delay time its not fixed two hours
 2. the user can change the number of loops
-3. the user can change which url to visit but by default it will play odi-dance if the user does not change it

 Happpy coding!!!